Black-headed pythons gather heat with their heads while their bodies stay hidden and safe.

 Black-headed pythons are also called rock pythons and tar pot snakes, owing to their appearance and favorite hideouts.

 The IUCN Redlist of Threatened Species considers the black-headed python a species of “least concern.”
 It has a stable population and an extensive range, so it doesn’t appear to be in any danger.
-It’s sometimes taken in the pet industry and Aboriginal tribes have taken it as food.
-However, these aren’t big threats, and it’s bred in captivity as pets in the United States, Australia, and Europe.
-There isn’t a big demand for wild-caught specimens because it breeds easily in captivity.
+It’s sometimes caught for the pet industry and by Aboriginal ethnic groups who use it as food.
+However, neither of these activities pose a threat to local populations; it’s also bred in captivity as a pet in the United States, Australia, and Europe.
+There isn’t a high demand for wild-caught specimens because it breeds easily in captivity.

 The black-headed python is what you expect to see in a python – big, muscular, and rather slow-moving.
 Its body has a somewhat flattened appearance and a thin, tapered tail.
 This snake averages between five and six and a half feet long, but can reach 11 feet in length.
 It’s often mistaken for a venomous snake because it and its sister species, the woma, lack rostral or labial heat-sensing pits.
 This gives it a similar facial appearance to the brown snake, an elapid native to Australia.
 It doesn’t need them though, because it mainly eats cold-blooded prey.